Zezhensss/Leetcode/README.md

 # Leetcode
-personal solution of Leetcode，some of them may not be the best solution.
+Personal solutions for Leetcode，some of them may not be the best solution.